vishnuvnathan/get-iso-string-datetime/README.md

 # get-iso-string-datetime

-A Node.js package for converting ISO string datetime to JavaScript Date objects.
+A Node.js package for converting ISO string datetime to datetime string.
 Installation
 You can install get-iso-string-datetime using npm: